CAS-ual-TY/EinfProg-Test-Engine/README.md

 A lot of examples in the test source folder.

+## Usage Examples

+- `Bsp01Test` class contains basic examples
+- `Bsp01TestQuick` class contains examples using convenience methods
+- `Bsp02Test` class contains examples using the builder methods (also for convenience)
+- `Bsp02TestRegex` class contains examples using RegEx

 ## Example Error Messages

-All examples can be found in the `Bsp01TestFail` class.
+Most examples can be found in the `Bsp01TestFail` class.

 ### Mismatched String